python-summit/python-summit.github.io/content/pages/program.rst

 Aperitif
 ========

-Right after the conference we'll have a small aperitif at HSR's cafeteria.
+Right after the conference we'll have a small aperitif at HSR's cafeteria, sponsored by `Beekeeper <http://beekeeper.ch/>`_.
 There will be soft drinks, water, beer and sandwiches free of charge for all conference attendees.

 Key Signing Event
 =================